tomwerner5/sparkify/README.md

 2. Sparkify.ipynb (A Python Jupyter Notebook)
 3. run_sparkify.py

 The full dataset is 12GB and not provided here, but can be obtained from the S3 bucket link provided in the .py file.
-The run_analysis.py file was intended to be executed using an AWS EC2 instance.
+The run_analysis.py file was intended to be executed using an AWS EMR instance.
 Details about the AWS instance can be found in the nedium [article](somelink).
 A smaller anaysis (performed on a mini version of the dataset) can be executed from the notebook with the data provided here.

 ## Results <a name="results"></a>